allegroai/clearml-docs/docs/fundamentals/task.md

 * *controller* - A task that lays out the logic for other tasks’ interactions, manual or automatic (e.g. a pipeline controller)
 * *optimizer* - A specific type of controller for optimization tasks (e.g. [hyperparameter optimization](hpo.md))
-* *service* - Long lasting or recurring service (e.g. server cleanup, auto ingress, sync services etc)
+* *service* - Long lasting or recurring service (e.g. server cleanup, auto ingress, sync services etc.)
 * *monitor* - A specific type of service for monitoring
 * *application* - A task implementing custom applicative logic, like [auto-scaler](../guides/services/aws_autoscaler.md) or [clearml-session](../apps/clearml_session.md)